blob7/Bleeding-Edge-fill-bot/README.md

 2. Naviage to Bleeding Edge directory
 3. Locate 'launch_game.exe' in Bleeding Eduge > Content > launch_game.exe
 4. right click on 'launch_game.exe' and select 'Copy as path'
-5. In the .env file, paste the path at \<launcher_path\>
+5. In the .env file, paste the path at \<launcher path\>
+> [!IMPORTANT]
+> Remove the "\<" "\>" when your enter your information

 ### Paste The Process Name Into .env FIle
 1. Open Bleeding Edge
 2. Naviage to the menu of the game
 3. Press ctrl + shift + esc to bring up task manager
-4.
+5. Locate Bleeding Edge in the process list.
-5. click the > near bleeding edge to expand it
+6. Select the > to the left of Bleeding Edge to expand
-6. right click on the bleeding edge that is now visable
-7. click properties
+7. Right click the process under Bleeding Edge
+8. Select 'properties'
-8. Copy the name at the top of general
+9. Copy the name of the process
+10. In the .env file, paste the process name at \<process name\>
+> [!IMPORTANT]
+> Remove the "\<" "\>" when your enter your information

+### Paste Your Bot Channel ID
+> [!NOTE]
+> skip to step 4 if your account already has developer mode enabled
+1. open Discord
+2. go to Settings > Advanced
+3. enable developer mode
+4. right-click on the channel
+5. select 'Copy ID'
-9. In the .env file, paste this into your .env file as PROCESS_NAME
+6. In the .env file, paste the process name at \<channel id\>

-## auto run
-first set up bat file
+> [!IMPORTANT]
+> Remove the "\<" "\>" when your enter your information

+## Setup Task Scheduler
 1. press win key and type: where python
 2. copy result into <your path> and remove the last \python.exe
 3. in file explore find the fill bot folder